Chapter 9 : Love rule #9

 “Where are all the other patients?
 I’ve never seen such a quiet, empty Mungo’s ward.”

 “Privacy, Miss Weasley.
 An important, famous family like yours, and Harry Potter visiting…” she trailed off, looking nervous as she said my uncle’s name.
-He made lots of people nervous, but to me he was just Uncle Harry who changed my nappies when I was a kid and gave me my first broomstick.
+He made lots of people nervous, but to me he was just Uncle Harry who changed my nappies when I was a kid and gave me my first book of spells.
 I nodded, understanding.

 “The press must be having a field day,” I sighed, and she nodded.